-Where's next on UNESCO's World Heritage list?
+Babylon now a UNESCO World Heritage Site

+(CNN) — It was a metropolis in ancient Mesopotamia that became one of the most important sites in the ancient world.
+Now Babylon, in Iraq, is officially a UNESCO World Heritage Site.

-(CNN) — A bird-filled estuary along China's Yalu River, ancient Bagan temples peering out above treetops in Myanmar and an Alpine road in Austria popular with thrill seekers are among this year's nominations for the UNESCO World Heritage List.
-This week the committee responsible for the list begins 11 days of deliberations in Baku, Azerbaijan, to decide which destinations should be added to a portfolio that already names 1,092 sites in 167 countries.
+The news comes as deliberations continue in Baku, Azerbaijan, to decide which destinations should be added to a portfolio that already names 1,092 sites in 167 countries.

-Those that make the grade will earn valuable tourism currency as well as the nominal protection conveyed by UNESCO.
+This week the committee responsible for the list is discussing which sites will make the grade in 2019 -- earning valuable tourism currency as well as the nominal protection conveyed by UNESCO.

+The United Nations Educational, Scientific and Cultural Organization -- UNESCO -- aims to promote collaboration and peace among nations, while also striving to protect the world's heritage.

+Other new additions so far include a bird-filled estuary along China's Yalu River and the stunning Vatnajökull National Park in Iceland.

 Spectacular spots

 Inaugurated in 1978, UNESCO's site list includes famous destinations such as Yellowstone National Park in the United States, India's Taj Mahal, Petra in Jordan and the Galapagos Islands of Ecuador.
-The 2019 nomination list is separated into different categories -- from natural properties such as Iceland's Vatnajökull National Park to cultural sites such as Babylon in Iraq and mixed sites, which combine natural and cultural elements, such as Paraty in Brazil.
+The 2019 nomination list is separated into different categories -- from natural properties like Vatnajökull National Park to cultural sites such as Babylon and mixed sites, which combine natural and cultural elements, such as Paraty in Brazil -- which has also been confirmed as a new addition.

-There's one US-based nomination: the 20th century architecture of Frank Lloyd Wright.
+There's one US-based nomination: the 20th-century architecture of Frank Lloyd Wright.

 Another proposed addition is the Dilmun Burial Mounds, in Bahrain.